 The Hestercombe Archive

-Recently transferred to newly refurbished facilities in Hestercombe House, the Archive continues to organise, catalogue and store its records according to three key information categories: images, written sources, and maps and plans.
+Transferred to newly refurbished facilities in Hestercombe House, the Archive continues to organise, catalogue and store its records according to three key information categories: images, written sources, and maps and plans.
 Each item, whether facsimile or original, is described on a central database that at the time of writing comprised over 9,500 entries, but new research is ongoing to address gaps in the historical record, improve interpretation of the site, and provide data for special exhibitions and in-house publications, the most recent example of which is Recipes and Remedies: An 18th century collection by Margaret Bampfylde of Hestercombe (2014).
-This can be viewed here.
-The ‘Memories of Hestercombe’ series further supports the interpretation goal by disseminating research findings through short papers that are available online and address particular aspects of Hestercombe’s multilayered history, for instance the life of E. W. B. [‘Teddy’] Portman (18561911), the history of the Medieval Chapel, and the trials and tribulations of The Hestercombe Cricket Club (est. 1893).
+The ‘Memories of Hestercombe’ series further supports the interpretation goal by disseminating research findings through short papers that are available online and address particular aspects of Hestercombe’s multilayered history, for instance the life of E. W. B. [‘Teddy’] Portman (1856-1911), the history of the Medieval Chapel, and the trials and tribulations of The Hestercombe Cricket Club (est. 1893).

 More detailed reports are periodically generated to inform the conservation of certain areas of the gardens.
 Past examples are a replanting plan for the Pergola (2005), a restoration strategy for the Victorian Terrace (2001), and a scheme for reintroducing irises to the East Rill Borders (2004).